-Financial Glossary for Founders
+Financial Glossary for Business Owners

 Clear, no-jargon definitions of the financial terms every founder and business owner should understand.
 Written for operators, not accountants.